Gold Coast (bar): History

 The original location of the then-named Gold Coast Show Lounge was 1130 North Clark Street.
 A group of Chicago leathermen, including Chuck Renslow and Dom Orejudos, had been meeting there regularly as patrons since 1959.
 After the death of the original owner in the same year, his son offered the bar for sale.
 Renslow, Herbie Schmidt and Art Marotta bought the bar so as not to lose the meeting place for the emerging gay leather scene.

 The bar opened under the new shortened name Gold Coast on March 15, 1960.
 After a significant rent increase, the bar moved to 1110 North Clark Street in 1962.
 There, the bar had a "2 am" liquor license which permitted it to serve alcohol but required it to close by 2 am.

 In 1965, the bar moved to 2265 North Lincoln Avenue; it relocated to 501 North Clark Street in 1967.

 The bar was known for its "hardcore" leather culture, and did not pay for a dancing license because the owners felt their clientele would not be interested in dancing.
 Renslow paid bribes to police to prevent the bar from being raided, although this still occurred occasionally.

 Dom Orejudos (widely known by his alias "Etienne"), who was Renslow's partner, created numerous posters and artworks for the Gold Coast.
 Together with Chuck Arnett, Orejudos also created the bar's famous murals.
 Renslow donated much of this art to the Leather Archives & Museum, some of which is on display in the museum's auditorium.

-1969, a leather and sex toy shop opened in the bar's basement, selling hankies, leather goods like harnesses, vests, slings and chaps, as well as sex toys, called the Leather Cell.
+In 1969, a leather and sex toy shop opened in the bar's basement, selling hankies, leather goods like harnesses, vests, slings and chaps, as well as sex toys, called the Leather Cell.
 It later became Male Hide Leathers, one of the first gay leather shops.

 From 1972 on, the bar hosted an annual "Mr. Gold Coast" pageant, with John Lunning as the first winner.
 In 1979, the contest was rebranded as International Mr. Leather, which continues to this day.

 In 1984, the bar relocated to 5025 N Clark Street in Andersonville; it was sold one year later to Frank Kellas in exchange for stocks of the GayLife newspaper.
 The bar closed permanently on February 10, 1988, after its liquor license was revoked.
 Prior to this, it had declined in popularity due in part to the relocation and to changes in management.